 ENERGY USE INTENSITY (EUI)

-UC ANR saw a decrease in its EUI in the calendar year 2021.
+UC ANR saw an increase in its EUI in 2022.

-UC ANR did not add any new LEED certified buildings but still maintains its certification for its headquarters building on Second Street in Davis.
+UC ANR did not add any new LEED certified buildings but still maintains certification for its headquarters on Second Street in Davis.

 1 CertifiedTotal number of LEED certifications